Also Featured In

 Cuisine: Asian, Seafood, Thai

 While the food here is quite tasty, the main reason to come is to enjoy one of Bangkok's most original outdoor food venues with an outstanding show.
 Other than attending a Chinese opera performance,...
 Read More

-- Chinatown/Yaowarat's Best Restaurants: "To get here, find the corner of Yaowarat and Isara Nuphap, the continuation of Isara Nuphap becomes Yaowarat Soi 11, and the restaurant is halfway down this lane on the left side.
-You might want to consider standing to watch a first plate of pak bung get torched before deciding which table you want to sit at!"
+- Street Food, Chinatown/Yaowarat's Best Restaurants: "To get here, find the corner of Yaowarat and Isara Nuphap, the continuation of Isara Nuphap becomes Yaowarat Soi 11, and the restaurant is halfway down this lane on the left side.
+You might want to consider standing to watch the first plate of pak bung get torched before deciding which table you want to sit at!"